mxbranch/ye_olde_meme_shoppe/README.md

 - `#addimage id`
   - When used as a reply to a message with an image attachment this command downloads the image and adds it as a template with the given id.
   - This only functions for specified discord usernames.
 These are loaded from an environmental variable - see the .env_template for the format.
+- `#souls (text)`
+  - When used as a reply to a message with an image attachment this command adds the "You Died" overlay from various From Software games onto it.

 ## Example Output